mohsenasadi501/DataStructureAlgorithm/README.md

 ### Arrays vs Linked Lists:

-We want to compare in terms of requierd memory and time complexcity.
+We want to compare in terms of space and time complexity.

 - Static arrays have a fixed size

-- Dynamic arrays grows by 50-100%
+- Dynamic arrays grow by 50-100%

-- Linked Lists dont wast memory
+- Linked Lists don't waste memory

-- Use arrays if you khnow the number of items to store
+- Use arrays if you know the number of items to store

-**Time Complexcity**
+**Time Complexity**

 | Row | Function name              | Array             | Linked List       |
 |:---:|:-------------------------- |:-----------------:|:-----------------:|